 Weight – 6.24 Oz

 The iPhone XS takes amazing still images.
 It also has the ability to shoot 4K video footage at 60fps (something no other current phone can do).

-The rear has two cameras, one for wide angles shots and the other is a telephoto lens.
+The rear has two cameras, one for wide-angle shots and the other is a telephoto or “zoom” lens.
 An update to the camera sensor means improved low light images over previous models.